I am a parent. How can I get involved?

 How do I buy tickets to the shows?

 All tickets are available online up to four weeks prior to the start of a production's run.
-Both reserved seating and general admission ticket options are available.
+Both reserved seating and general admission ticket options are available for most productions.
 Tickets may be sold at the door dependent on availability -- it is recommended that tickets be purchased in advance online.

 Do you have wheelchair access in the auditorium?